TheGreenHacker/AdvancedCProgramming/DLL_LIB/README.md

 Clone the LibraryDesigning repository:
     git clone https://github.com/TheGreenHacker/CLibraryDesigning

-Then, cd into the DLL_LIB directory and run:
+Then, cd into the DLL_LIB directory and run the following commands in terminal:
-> cd CLibraryDesigning
+* cd CLibraryDesigning
-> mkdir build
+* mkdir build
-> cd build
+* cd build
-> make
+* make
-> make install or sudo make install, depending on current user permissions
+* make install or sudo make install, depending on current user permissions

 This installs the library in /usr/local/lib